Pyromancer11/genderBias/README.md

-# mitigatingGenderBias
+# genderBias
-Code for the project 'Exploring and Mitigating Gender Bias in Book Recommender Systems with Explicit Feedback'
+Contains code for the paper 'Exploring and Mitigating Gender Bias in Recommender Systemswith Explicit Feedback'